 MY EXPERIENCE AT THE CASCADA ÁGUA D’ALTO WATERFALL HIKE

-It’s just a short 1.5-kilometer journey into the waterfall and when you arrive, you will almost certainly be the only ones at the waterfall.
-At the end fo the canyon, completely surrounded by thick greenery stands a massive waterfall pouring down into a small pool.
+It’s just a short 1.5-kilometer journey into the waterfall and when you arrive, you will almost certainly be the only one at the waterfall.
+At the end of the canyon, completely surrounded by thick greenery stands a massive waterfall pouring down into a small pool.